High Speed Interchange a High Priority

 What has stopped progress is its cost – a staggering $185 million.
 No state or federal funding is currently allocated for the project.
 But now a window of opportunity exists to secure the necessary funding for this major highway improvement.

-The Pennsylvania Department of Transportation recently applied for federal funding through the Infrastructure for Rebuilding America grant program to construct the I-99/I-80 Interchange project.
-To show its commitment, the Centre County Metropolitan Planning Organization (CCMPO) voted to allocate a portion of its funding to pay for required upgrades on Route 26 (Jacksonville Road) should PennDOT be successful in its grant application.
+The Pennsylvania Department of Transportation recently was awarded federal funding through the Infrastructure for Rebuilding America grant program to construct the I-99/I-80 Interchange project.
+To show its commitment, the Centre County Metropolitan Planning Organization (CCMPO) voted to allocate a portion of its funding to pay for required upgrades on Route 26 (Jacksonville Road) now that PennDOT was successful in its grant application.

-If the federal government approves PennDOT’s application, construction of the high-speed and local access interchanges will finally begin, and one major enhancement to Centre County’s highway system will be realized.
+Now that the federal government has approved PennDOT’s application, construction of the high-speed and local access interchanges will finally begin, and one major enhancement to Centre County’s highway system will be realized.

 Show your continued support

 PennDOT, the U .S.
-Department of Transportation, and state/federal elected officials need to know that building the I-99/I-80 high-speed interchange is important to residents of Centre County and the surrounding central Pennsylvania region.
-Sign your name to the growing list of businesses and individuals that support this critical highway improvement projects in Centre County and the surrounding central Pennsylvania region.
-We will make sure that officials receive the message – loud and clear!
+Department of Transportation, and state/federal elected officials needed to know that building the I-99/I-80 high-speed interchange is important to residents of Centre County and the surrounding central Pennsylvania region.
+Sign your name to the growing list of businesses and individuals that support this and other critical highway improvement projects in Centre County and the surrounding central Pennsylvania region.
+We will make sure that officials continue to receive the message – loud and clear!